 The original Sedum Takesimense was found on a volcanic island off Korea, where it had adapted to the well-drained soils.
 It has been grown in nurseries for a number of years, where it is sold as a garden plant or used for green roofs.

-Initially emerging as pure cream, the leaf rosettes develop into serrated green leaves with striking creamy margins, expanding to form a cushion up to 50cm across.
+Most sedums sit quietly in the background and then surprise you with a burst of pollinator-friendly flowers.
+But when we were choosing plants to take to Chelsea for judging we genuinely struggled to choose.
+Should we take Sedum ‘Atlantis’ plants that were in bloom, or concentrate on showing off the foliage because it’s THAT striking?
+Initially emerging as pure cream, the leaf rosettes of Sedum ‘Atlantis’ develop into serrated green leaves with striking creamy margins, expanding to form a cushion up to 50cm across.
 The plant covers itself with a foam of yellow flowers from July to September and finally, the leaves take on a lovely autumn pink blush.

-- They store water in their fleshy leaves and stems, which they can call on when water is scarce
+- They store water in their fleshy leaves and stems, which they can call on when water is scarce.

 - They have a waxy covering on the leaves which reduces water evaporation.

-- They have a unique mechanism (Crassulacean Acidic Metabolism), which enables them to open the pores on their leaves to transpire at night when it’s cooler, rather than in the heat of the day
+- They have a unique mechanism (Crassulacean Acidic Metabolism), which enables them to open the pores on their leaves to transpire at night when it’s cooler, rather than in the heat of the day.